PhilipKone/cybersecurityWork/researchPP.md

 Building on the current research, several directions are proposed for future work:

-- **Empirical Evaluation:** Complete the implementation and conduct extensive experiments to validate the model’s effectiveness using benchmark and real-world datasets.
+- **Empirical Evaluation:** Complete the implementation and conduct extensive experiments to validate the model's effectiveness using benchmark and real-world datasets.
 Insert actual results and analyses once available.
 - **Deep Learning and Hybrid Models:** Explore additional deep learning architectures (e.g., transformers, graph neural networks) and hybrid/ensemble approaches to further enhance detection performance (Liu et al., 2021).
-- **Adversarial Robustness:** Investigate the system’s resilience against adversarial attacks and develop strategies to improve robustness.
+- **Adversarial Robustness:** Investigate the system's resilience against adversarial attacks and develop strategies to improve robustness.
 - **Broader Threat Coverage:** Extend the system to detect related cyber threats, such as spear phishing, ransomware, and social engineering attacks.
 - **Automated Feedback Integration:** Further automate the user feedback loop to enable continuous learning and adaptation with minimal manual intervention.
 - **Deployment and Usability:** Pilot the system in real-world organizational environments, assess usability, and gather feedback from end-users and security professionals.